 Dr. Dawn laughs with husband and partner, Dr. Craig.

-I became a Gator and pretty much stayed in Gainesville for the next 30 years where I completed medical school, an Internal Medicine residency and then after a spending some time in Chapel Hill, I finished pediatric training and came back to join the faculty of Pediatrics, Community and Family Medicine and Internal Medicine where I was blessed with the best patients I could ever imagine serving.
+I became a Gator and pretty much stayed in Gainesville for the next 30 years where I completed medical school, an Internal Medicine residency and then after spending some time in Chapel Hill, I finished pediatric training and came back to join the faculty of Pediatrics, Community and Family Medicine and Internal Medicine where I was blessed to serve the best patients I could ever imagine.
 My patients taught me that there was way more to their lives than their illness.
 I saw their struggles too and those of their loved ones: parents, siblings, grandparents and friends.
 For many years I dreamed of creating a place where kids and parents with serious illness could just rest and maybe work or play in nature for a while; where they could get away from the worries and stresses that sometimes consumed their lives.
-Time for a little rest, fun, still time to just be together could mean so much to them.
-I always dreamed this would be a farm but instead it turned out to be The Still Place in the magical forests of the Tusquittee Valley, North Carolina, where the legend of the Cherokee said “ the waterdog laughed.”
+Time for a little fun, still time to just be together could mean so much to them.
+I always dreamed this would be a farm but instead it turned out to be The Still Place in the magical forests of the Tusquittee Valley in Hayesville, North Carolina, where the legend of the Cherokee said “ the waterdog laughed.”
 Come listen for yourself one day.

 Currently, I work as a Hospitalist, in Hendersonville North Carolina where I care for adults in the hospital.

 For fun?
 In the summer I love to garden, hike, whitewater raft and play in the Lake and Creek.
 (Hey, maybe I have a little waterdog in me?)
 I have a farm in Florida where I raise Crack Angus, free range cattle.
 I absolutely love to visit on porches, sew quilts, knit, cook for lots of people, shop for antiques (junky ones) and play with children.
 I still like make believe and fairies.